kazuho/draft-opik-quic-qmux/draft-opik-quic-qmux.md

 ## In-band Upgrade

-A new verson of QMux might first start communication using QMux version 1 and then switch versions in-band during the session.
+A new version of QMux might first start communication using QMux version 1 and then switch versions in-band during the session.
 The advantage of this approach is that, even when TLS is not in use, no additional round-trip is incurred for version negotiation.